Manage query outputs

 When evaluating your output data, consider the number of bytes written by your query.
 How many bytes are written for your result set?
 Are you properly limiting the amount of data written?
 Are you repeatedly writing the same data?
 The amount of data written by a query affects query performance (I/O).
 If you are writing results to a permanent (destination) table, the amount of data written also has a cost.

 The following best practices provide guidance on controlling your output data.

 Avoid repeated joins and subqueries

 Best practice: Avoid repeatedly joining the same tables and using the same subqueries.

-If you are repeatedly joining the same tables, consider revisting your schema.
+If you are repeatedly joining the same tables, consider revisiting your schema.
 Instead of repeatedly joining the data, it might be more performant for you to use nested repeated data to represent the relationships.
-Nested repeated data saves you the performance impact of the communication bandwidth that is required by a join.
-It also saves you the I/O costs that are incurred by repeatedly reading and writing the same data.
-For more information, see using nested and repeated fields.
+Nested repeated data saves you the performance impact of the communication bandwidth that a join requires.
+It also saves you the I/O costs that you incur by repeatedly reading and writing the same data.
+For more information, see use nested and repeated fields.

-Materializing your subquery results improves performance and reduces the overall amount of data that is read and written by BigQuery.
+Materializing your subquery results improves performance and reduces the overall amount of data that BigQuery reads and writes.
 The small cost of storing the materialized data outweighs the performance impact of repeated I/O and query processing.